qualityshepherd/brine/posts/of_yarn_and_bone.md

 2. Write down three words that describe your character's look, features or vibe
 3. Name your character

 Your character has typical gear based on their `Names`.
-Consider making any extravagant gear a `Name`.
+Consider making extravagant gear a `Name`.

 <break>